 We believe the region should finally come to terms with the experiences that helped shape it into what it is today and become more visible on the global stage.
 It should come to light and make the most of its true potential.

 Or, as the Oxford Dictionary says, it should continue to emerge!

-Emerging Europe is a London-based think tank.
+Emerging Europe is a movement or a think-and-do tank that generates ideas on how to enhance collaboration among the countries, foster development in the region and build a better future for it.
 We act as a bridge between the academic and policymaking communities, between the state and civil society, between locations and investors, serving as an independent voice that translates the region to the global audience.
-The think tank is not affiliated with any organisation, business or government.
+Emerging Europe is not affiliated with any organisation, business or government.

 Our mission is to contribute to further economic and social development and raise awareness about the opportunities that the 23 countries of the region offer.